bill-bishop/argvark/README.md

     argv.after('port') // 8888

 Use flag() when you want a Boolean value indicating the flag presence, or when you don't want to build your own pattern just to check flags.
-Standard flag format is assumed: -[flags]
+This uses `!!argv(/-\w+[FLAG]/)` so it supports both standard flag formats:

     > node some-module -abCD
+    > node some-module -a -b -C -D

     argv.flag('b') // true
     argv.flag('D') // true